ysharplanguage/System.Text.Languages/README.md

 ### interface IEvaluator
 Before we delve into the purpose of the **`IEvaluator`** contract, it is now a good time to try being more precise about what we mean exactly by a facility for the implementation of "interpreters of LISP-ish languages" in C#.

-Assuming the reader is reasonably familiar with the origins and notion of S-expressions, it is worth pointing out right away that, for the sake of both the implementation simplicity (ie, straightforwardness) and overall design flexibility, we will ***not*** restrict ourselves to only the historical/canonical form of S-expressions based on solely on ordered pairs and the special **`NIL`** symbol used in the original LISP:
+Assuming the reader is reasonably familiar with the origins and notion of S-expressions, it is worth pointing out right away that, for the sake of both the implementation simplicity (ie, straightforwardness) and the overall design flexibility, we will ***not*** restrict ourselves to only the historical/canonical form of S-expressions based on solely on ordered pairs and the special **`NIL`** symbol used in the original LISP:

 **`( x ( y ( z NIL ) ) )`**